claire-fletcher/transmogrifier/SCRIPT.md

 ## MVP v1.0.0 - No forecasting

 ### Introduction
-Alexa, open electro transmorgify
+Alexa, open electro transmogrify

-Welcome to electro transmorgify.
+Welcome to electro transmogrify.
 You can ask me what the current carbon intensity is.
 How can I help?

 What is the current carbon intensity?